Zacarías Colque: Election

 As a leader in Potosí's agrarian syndicates, Colque represented a confluence of social movements: organized labor first and foremost, but also the peasantry, as well as the indigenous movement.
 The organic alliance between these three groups with the nascent Movement for Socialism (MAS-IPSP) facilitated Colque's entry into politics.
 Having served as president of the MAS's branch in Caripuyo, he achieved his first elective position locally, serving as a member and eventual president of the Caripuyo Municipal Council.

 Absent from ensuing election cycles, Colque returned to the political scene in 2014, with his nomination for a seat in the Chamber of Deputies.
 He ran to represent the MAS in Potosí's circumscription 38, encompassing the department's northern provinces.
 In one of the bastions of electoral support for the party, Colque won without any significant competition.

 Tenure

 In office, Colque focused his parliamentary term on indigenous matters, supporting projects to recognize and promote native culture and occupying positions on committees related to the topic.
 He held a seat on the Planning Commission's Indigenous Jurisdiction Committee and chaired both the Indigenous Peoples and Nations Committee and the Cultures Committee, the former for two terms and the latter for one.
 As with the vast majority of legislators who entered parliament in representation of MAS-aligned groups, Colque was not nominated for reelection, reflecting the party's practice of renewing its electoral lists to make way for new leaders from allied social sectors.
+He died shortly after leaving office, on 24 September 2022.